nf-core/proteinfold/README.md

 Many thanks to others who have helped out and contributed along the way too, including (but not limited to): Norman Goodacre and Waleed Osman from Interline Therapeutics ([@interlinetx](https://github.com/interlinetx)), Martin Steinegger ([@martin-steinegger](https://github.com/martin-steinegger)) and Raoul J.P.
 Bonnal ([@rjpbonnal](https://github.com/rjpbonnal))

+We would also like to thanks to the AWS Open Data Sponsorship Program for generously providing the resources necessary to host the data utilized in the testing, development, and deployment of nf-core proteinfold.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).